-Milagros Méndez Ureña (1960) is Director of Investments at Mercer Consulting, bringing extensive expertise from her consolidated and successful career in the financial markets and experience in launching and developing new projects.
+Milagros Méndez Ureña (1960) sits on the Advisory Committee at Mercer Consulting, a position she has returned to after holding executive positions at the firm for the last five years.
+She brings extensive expertise thanks to an established and successful career in the financial markets and launching and developing new projects.

-Before joining Mercer in 2019, Milagros was Senior Advisor to Innova Health Private Equity for Spain, Portugal and the United Kingdom (2017-2019) and Senior Advisor to Alma Capital Asset Management (2017-2018).
-In 2015, she started up Aldebaran Advisory as Founder and Managing Partner, working with Banco Sabadell on a project by project basis, after having joined Sabadell as Head of Business Development, New Markets and Agents in 2015.
+Before joining Mercer in 2019, Milagros was senior advisor to Innova Health Private Equity for Spain, Portugal and the UK (2017-2019) and senior advisor to Alma Capital Asset Management (2017-2018).
+In 2015, she started up Aldebaran Advisory as founder and managing partner, working with Banco Sabadell on a project basis, after previously heading up that bank's Business Development, New Markets and Agents area.
 She was Director of Institutional Fixed Income Distribution, Equity and Derivatives at Interdin Sociedad de Valores y Bolsa (2005-2013), after having joined Afina Capital Management in 2000, creating a securities company as founder and managing director.

-Her previous experience includes being Head of Treasury and Capital Markets at Banco Urquijo (1996-1999), being a founding member and Head of Fixed Income at FG Inversiones Bursátiles, Sociedad de Valores y Bolsa (1988-1996) and working in Capital Markets and Fixed Income Distribution at Continental Bank (1986-1988).
-She got her start as a pesetas broker at Intermoney (1982-1986) and at the same time published the book "A year in the currency market".
+She has also worked as the Head of Treasury and Capital Markets at Banco Urquijo (1996-1999), was a founding member of FG Inversiones Bursátiles, Sociedad de Valores y Bolsa, where she headed up fixed income (1988-1996) and did a stint in Capital Markets and Fixed Income Distribution at Continental Bank (1986-1988).
+She got her start as a pesetas broker at Intermoney (1982-1986), during which time she published a book titled "A year in the currency market".

-Milagros holds a bachelor's degree in Law and an associate's degree Business Administration/Economics from Comillas Pontifical University (ICADE E-1) and a master's degree in derivatives from San Diego State University.
+Milagros holds a Bachelor's Degree in Law and an Associate's Degree in Business Administration from Pontificia de Comillas University (ICADE, former E-1) and a Master's Degree in Derivatives from San Diego State University.